Letztes Update: 16. September 2025

-The article explores the differences between 'SF' and 'sci-fi'.
-It delves into why some enthusiasts prefer 'SF' and the nuances between the terms.
+The article explores the distinction between 'SF' and 'sci-fi', delving into why some enthusiasts prefer 'SF'.
+It highlights the nuances and cultural significance of these terms within the science fiction community.

 Hi there!
 I've been curious about the terminology used in the science fiction community.
 Why do some people prefer to use "SF" instead of "sci-fi"?
 Is there a significant difference between "SF vs Sci-Fi" that I should be aware of?
 As a fellow enthusiast, I'm keen to understand the nuances.
 Thanks for shedding some light on this!